BenjaminGuzman/SpineWare/README.md

 - Why singleton pattern is implemented differently in some classes?

-Let's take as an example the `CVController` class and the `CVPrefsManager`.
+Let's take as an example the `CVUtils` class and the `CVPrefsManager`.
 Both classes use the singleton pattern, the former throws an exception in the constructor if an instance already exists, while the latter has only static members, why is that?

-That was done for performance, the `CVController` **loads** some of the **OpenCV** stuff so it was preferred just to load that stuff when needed (when explicitly calling the constructor) not when the JVM's ClassLoader loads the class as it is done with the `CVPrefsManager` because all members are static.
+That was done for performance, the `CVUtils` **loads** some of the **OpenCV** stuff so it was preferred just to load that stuff when needed (when explicitly calling the constructor) not when the JVM's ClassLoader loads the class as it is done with the `CVPrefsManager` because all members are static.

 It really doesn't impact much the overall performance and could be done either way.